tinkercademy/swift-slides/codingclub/b/list.md

 ### Making the CreditsView look the best

-- Lets add in a background color to the `CreditsView` to make it look even better
+- Let’s add in a background color to the `CreditsView` to make it look even better
 - Add in a `ZStack` and add a `Color` view with the color you want as the background

 ```swift[4,5]